Posted on

 More Goat Facts:

-• Coffee was 1st discovered when herders noted animals acting very energized after nibbling on coffee beans.
+• Coffee was first discovered when herders noted that animals became very energetic after nibbling on coffee beans.

-• Dairy goats produce 2-3 quarts of milk/day or 5000 gallons of milk/year, with some improved milkers producing more than 1 gallon per day.
+• Dairy goats produce 2-3 quarts of milk per day, or approximately 5,000 gallons of milk per year, with some improved milkers producing more than 1 gallon per day.

 • Goats can consume 3-5% of their body weight of dry matter on good pasture and less on poor pasture.